keeperofkey/BrainStation/reports/unit_5/network-data.md

 ## Vulnerability Management

-- Perform regular vulnerability scans on all systems and infrastructure using tools like Nessus.
+- Perform regular vulnerability scans on all systems and infrastructure.
 Remediate any critical or high severity vulnerabilities.
-- Subscribe to vulnerability mailing lists like US-CERT to stay up to date on new vulnerabilities.
+- Subscribe to vulnerability mailing lists to stay up to date on new vulnerabilities.
 - Patch systems regularly, prioritizing based on severity and exploitability of vulnerabilities.

 ## Penetration Testing